qewer33/Exquisite/README.md

 - `column`: The column that the top left corner of the window will be placed at.
 Columns start from the upper side of the grid so you can think of this as like the `x` position of the window.
 - `columnSpan`: The amount of grid cells that the window is going to span inside a column.
 This includes the origin cell which is `column`.
 You can think of this as like the `height` of the window.

-The grid that the layout windows are placed in is 12x12 (choose 12 since it's a relatively small number and can be divided by 2, 3 and 4) so the maximum any of these parameters can be is 12 and the minimum is 0.
+The grid that the layout windows are placed in is 12x12 (choose 12 since it's a relatively small number and can be divided by 2, 3 and 4).
+For `row` and `column`, the minimum value is 0 and the maximum 11.
+For `rowSpan` and `columnSpan`, the minimum is 1 and the maximum is 12.

 Here is an image for better explanation: